NyxTheShield/Smashpad-GUI/README.md

 `[Filename.Extension]-[Offset]-[Compressed Size]`

 If your filename follows this convention, then the script will automatically detect the desired size and will compress the file automatically.
-In any other case, a pop window will appear asking to enter the desired size.
+In any other case, a pop up window will appear asking to enter the desired size.

 ## Screenshots